yvelasco/testing3/publications/index.md

 {% include section.html %}

-## All Publications by Research Team
+## Additional Publications

-These works represent the broader research contributions from our team that have laid the foundation for this project and continue to inform our approach to investigating student help-seeking behaviors:
+The following works reflect other contributions from our research team that, while outside the immediate scope of this project, provide valuable context and complementary insights.

 {% comment %} Trim grant DOIs {% endcomment %}
 {% assign trimmed_grant_dois = "" | split: "" %}